9 Saturday Night Live Movies That Were Never Made

 In the pantheon of regular Saturday Night Live sketches-turned-feature films, there are good ideas (Wayne’s World), bad ideas (It’s Pat), and batted-about ideas that won't make it to the silver screen for one reason or another.
-Here are nine proposed SNL movies that you'll never get to see.
+Here are nine proposed SNL movies that you'll probably never get to see.

 The idea for a Hans and Franz movie began—and ended—with Arnold Schwarzenegger, who suggested the idea to Kevin Nealon and Dana Carvey when he guest starred in a segment.
 In 2012, Nealon talked about the folded project with the Tampa Bay Times, admitting that: “Yes, we wrote a musical!
 Hans & Franz: The Girly Man Dilemma.
 I wrote it with Conan O'Brien, Robert Smigel, and Dana Carvey.
 Arnold Schwarzenegger was co-producing with us, and he was going to star in it.
 We got it written, sold it to Sony.
 But I think Arnold got cold feet.”

-In a 2010 interview with the A.V.
+In a 2010 interview with The A.V.
 Club, Smigel said that the problem really came down to the box office bomb that was Last Action Hero, saying “That movie came out and it was a failure and I was told by his agent that Arnold decided [adopts Schwarzenegger voice], ‘I will never be myself in a movie again!
 It can’t be done, this is the proof.
 I can’t play myself in a movie, automatic failure.’”

 When the opportunity arose to turn the sketch into a film, Smigel and Bob Odenkirk (who had created the original sketch together) jumped at the opportunity, with Smigel leaving his job as Conan’s head writer to work on the script.
 But a bad year for SNL on the small screen spelled trouble for anyone involved with the show.
 “There was an awful article written in New York Magazine about the show and the network wanted to lay down the law,” recalled Smigel, which meant “no SNL movies.”
 But the script was not a total loss; in 2010, Smigel, Odenkirk, Mantegna, George Wendt, Mike Ditka and Richard Roeper (as narrator) staged a live reading of the script at Chicago’s Just for Laughs festival.

-3. Coffee Talk (1995)
+3. COFFEE TALK (1995)

-That same New York Magazine article curtailed plans for a feature version of Mike Myers’ Coffee Talk, a popular sketch in which Myers starred as Jewish talk show host Linda Richman (a character he based on his mother-in-law).
+That same New York Magazine article curtailed plans for a feature version of Mike Myers’s Coffee Talk, a popular sketch in which Myers starred as Jewish talk show host Linda Richman (a character he based on his now-former mother-in-law).
 The recent box office failures of other SNL movies at the time—including It’s Pat and Stuart Saves His Family—didn’t help matters either.

-4. Sprockets (2000)
+4. SPROCKETS (2000)

 Dieter is yet another Mike Myers talk show host character—this one an unflappable German guy—whose leap to the big screen was aborted.
 But not due to lack of interest on the studio’s part.
 On June 5, 2000, Universal filed suit against Myers, claiming that he abandoned the project because “the script—which he himself co-wrote and over which he had complete and unfettered control—is no longer acceptable to him.”
-Myers’ response, in a countersuit, was that “The question has always been can Sprockets move beyond a sketch into a full-length feature.
+Myers’s response, in a countersuit, was that “The question has always been can Sprockets move beyond a sketch into a full-length feature.
 Despite my greatest efforts, I have yet to achieve that.
 I cannot in good conscience accept $20 million and cheat moviegoers ... with an unacceptable script.”

 A feature-length version of Robert Smigel and J.J.
 Sedelmaier’s animated TV Funhouse sketch has been rumored for years.
 And in 2005, Stephen Colbert—who voiced Ace, one half of the possibly gay superhero team (Steve Carell played Gary)—even told Ain’t It Cool News that “the movie is a go.”
-Eight years later, the closest the script has gotten to Hollywood is a live-action version of the sketch in May of 2011, when Jon Hamm and Jimmy Fallon played the flesh-and-blood versions of Ace and Gary.
+More than 10 years later, the closest the script has gotten to Hollywood is a live-action version of the sketch in May of 2011, when Jon Hamm and Jimmy Fallon played the flesh-and-blood versions of Ace and Gary.

-6. Key Party (2005)
+6. KEY PARTY (2005)

 If you’ve ever found yourself wondering what Chris Kattan has been up to since leaving SNL in 2003, you’re not alone.
 Los Angeles-based writer Justin Becker made a game out of the answer when he wrote a fake script in which he transformed Mr. Peepers, Kattan’s apple-eating, suspender-wearing monkey-man, into the sort of mythical creature Peter Sellers played in Being There.
 Becker attributed the script to Kattan himself (as C.L.
 Kattan) then began dropping copies of it around California.